 BIG VALLEY GROUNDWATER BASIN ADVISORY COMMITTEE (BVAC)

-PUBLIC PARTICIPATION VIA WEBINAR OR CONFERENCE CALL ONLY
+PUBLIC PARTICIPATION OFFERED IN PERSON AND VIA WEBINAR OR CONFERENCE CALL

-(See attached meeting flyer, agenda, packet, and webinar instructions at the bottom of this page)
+(See attached meeting flyer, agenda, and webinar instructions at the bottom of this page)

 BIG VALLEY GROUNDWATER BASIN INFORMATION